-We believe RCI is insulated from its 100%-owner Renault, due to France's favorable insolvency laws, as well as RCI's regulatory and legal status and high degree of operational independence.
+We believe RCI is insulated from its 100%-owner Renault, due to France's favorable insolvency laws, as well as RCI's regulatory and legal status as a bank and high degree of operational independence.

 As a result, we would cap the rating on RCI at up to two notches above the rating on Renault.